darHH/tp/docs/UserGuide.md

 createsport s/archery
 ```

-This adds archery to the global sports list that can be assigned to contacts.
+This adds archery to the global sports list that can be assigned to your contacts.

 ![Creating a Sport](images/createsport_command.png)

 > ⚠️ **Note**:
 > * Sport names entered in commands are case-insensitive and will be stored and displayed in lowercase.

-#### Listing All Sports
+#### List All Sports
 View all available sports in the global sports list with their indices.

 **Format**: